 Your customers are at a stage in their journey where they will not like to be forced to make a sole decision.
-If you want to design a stellar website with effective CTAs, you may consult with websites such as Big Drop Inc or similar ones.
+If you want to design a stellar website with effective CTAs, you may consult with marketing companies.

-It is true that a few customers may arrive on your site and make a decision to purchase a product right away, but this is unlikely.
-Let your leads get an opportunity to enter the journey of building a relationship with your business instead of forcing them to do too many things too quickly.
+It is true that a few customers may arrive at your site and make a decision to purchase a product right away, but this is unlikely.
+Let your leads get an opportunity to enter the journey of building a relationship with your business, instead of forcing them to do too many things too quickly.

 CTAs for your landing page